grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 "I don't know!"
 He yelled before she could ask.
 She could hear him haranguing the deck crew to kill the diesel engines and reverse the propellers.

 The bow of the _Prospect_ had come to a dead stop, but the stern still had forward motion.
-Captain Percy could feel the whole boat turning unnaturally around its center axis, like the experiment of some child: a magnetized pin through a cork floating in a bowl of water pulled around by the invisible forces of a planetary aura.
+Captain Percy could feel the whole boat turning unnaturally around its center axis, like the experiment of some precocious child: a magnetized pin through a cork floating in a bowl of water pulled around by the invisible forces of a planetary aura.

 The deck under her began to lean to the starboard side.
-Captain Percy braced one foot against the inside of the bridge well wall.
+Captain Percy propped one foot against the inside of the bridge well wall.
 The boat listed sickeningly.
 She got to her feet, still braced against the angle of the boat.
 The pads of her fingers gripped the sharp rusted edges of the fairing, and she peered out over it into the night, scanning for what they had hit.
 The water to the starboard side remained black and calm, though not quite as glassy as it had been earlier in the night.
 They were far from shore, in fairly well-charted though little-trafficked waters.
-The _Prospect_ had clearly hit something, but there should have been nothing to hit here.
+The _Prospect_ had clearly run into something at full surface speed, but there should have been nothing to hit here.

-For a few moments it hung at an angle, holding the angle with no motion and all potential.
+For a few moments the boat hung at an angle with no motion and all potential.
 And then it began to right itself, tilting slowly back towards the port side.
 As the edge of the fairing came down, Captain Percy could see more of the sea off to port, and there appeared the shadowed silhouette of another submarine.

-The bow of the other submarine rose up out of the water first, revealing one of the rarest things seen on a modern submarine: a distinguishing feature.
+The bow of the other boat rose up out of the water first, revealing one of the rarest things seen on a modern submarine: a distinguishing feature.
 The bow had a jagged point that swept back in long sharp blades to merge incongruously into the soft curves of the submarine's hull.
-Curved teeth sprouted all along the blades, which had also been reinforced with welded crossbars in many more places that could possibly be necessary.
+Curved teeth sprouted all along the blades, and those had been reinforced with welded crossbars in many more places that could possibly be necessary.
 A medieval-looking device intended for ramming ships.
 Captain Percy had never seen anything like it.
 It must be both a noisy and inefficient thing for a sub to push through the water ahead of it.
 Efficiency and quiet were normally the top priorities for a submarine's design.

-From the snags of the ram in the bow followed the smoothly swelling curve of a black military submarine.
+Behind the snags of the bow ram followed the smoothly swelling curve of a black military submarine.
 It came up from the surface with water streaming slickly down its sides.
-The sail rose above with dive planes mounted to it, sticking out like small wings and set at an angle to raise the boat quickly.
+The sail rose above with dive planes mounted to it, sticking out like small wings and set at an angle to raise the sub quickly.
 When the stern finally broke the surface, it was mere meters away from Percy, its swirling wake washing white up the against the side of the _Prospect_.

-"Might be our fucking doom a lot sooner than we anticipated."
-Captain Percy said to herself as she climbed down through the hatch and the red crescent of light waned out of existence behind her.
+"Might be our fucking doom a lot sooner than we anticipated," Percy said to herself as she climbed down through the hatch and the red crescent of light waned out of existence behind her.

 [//]: # (----- invisible character break)

 [//]: # (### They crash dive)

-She stood on the metal rungs of the ladder just under the hatch set in the ceiling of the cramped control room of her submarine, and with one hand quickly screwed shut the squeaking wheel of the hatch seal before dropping to the deck.
+She hung on the metal rungs of the ladder just under the hatch set in the ceiling of the cramped control room of her submarine, and with one hand quickly screwed shut the squeaking wheel of the hatch seal before dropping to the deck.
 Hemi looked down at her through his small-framed spectacles.

 "Down."
 She gave the one-word command as she pushed the button on the wall that activated the dive alarm.

 "Give me full speed forward," said Hemi.
 He put one large hand on each of the shoulders of the two men who sat at the controls of the sub and instructed them to dive the boat.
 One of these men was a stick-figure of a man who went by moniker Bastian.
-The other, "Handsome" Gregory, had a meaty square forehead that looked like a miniaturized version of his meaty square body.
+The other, "Handsome" Gregory, had a meaty square forehead that looked like a miniaturized version of his meaty square torso.
 Of the two of them, only Gregory looked like he belonged on a submarine.

 Diving the sub required delicacy even in the calmest circumstances.
 Now Hemi and the two men at the controls carefully timed their movements.
-Their eyes scanned continually over the wall of dials, gauges, switches and valves in front of them that reflected the red glow of the night lighting.
-This wall at the front of the con told them the _Prospect's_ angle, depth, speed, systems settings, battery charge -- the whole picture of the boat's orientation and movement.
+Their eyes scanned continually over the wall of dials, gauges, switches and valves in front of them that reflected back the red glow of the night lighting.
+This wall at the front of the control room told them the _Prospect's_ angle, depth, speed, systems settings, battery charge -- the whole picture of the boat's orientation and movement.
 Indeed, this wall plus some of the panels situated to their right and left were the _only_ way to know the status of the boat while it was submerged.

 Gregory and Bastian made adjustments according to Hemi's instructions, choosing carefully which of the dozens of valves mounted on the control panels in front and around them to open or close, or which switches to flip on or off.
 The submarine let out a long exhale of breath: the air that had held it aloft on the surface being pressed out by an onrush of water from below into the flooding tanks.

-"Flood the express dive tank," said Hemi in a low voice since the tiny space of the control room did at least have the benefit of making it easy to hear.
+"Flood the express dive tank," said Hemi in a low voice since the tiny space of the control room did at least have the benefit of making it easy to hear one another.

 "Right, Boss."
 Bastian reached up and opened a valve and water thrust through thick old pipes into the deepest parts of the bow of the boat.
 The forward part of the boat pitched steeply downwards in response.
 Captain Percy reached to grab cracked leather loops that hung overhead.
 She angled her feet against the incline and her eyes followed the needle of the depth gauge.